A Kingdom of Dreams

 Free.
 15 minutes.
 No account needed.

-What draws readers to books like A Kingdom of Dreams
+The appeal for readers who finished A Kingdom of Dreams

 You're drawn to epic, sweeping romance that spans geography and time.
 Stories that feel big, castles, battles, political intrigue, family sagas.
 Where the personal relationship is set against a backdrop of historical consequence.